M-arcus/cloudron-docs/docs/documentation/apps/owncloud.md

 sudo apt-get install owncloud-client
 ```

+!!! note
-**NOTE:** As of this writing, the ownCloud website links to the opensuse website for installing the owncloud client.
+    As of this writing, the ownCloud website links to the opensuse website for installing the owncloud client.
     The packages in the opensuse website do not work.
 See the [forum](https://central.owncloud.org/t/repository-bug-on-ubuntu-16-04/9546/7)
     and [GitHub issue](https://github.com/owncloud/client/issues/6034) for more information.